This article is a little old

-In most cases you have multiple styles for call to actions: One primary, a secondary and maybe a tertiary.
+In most cases you have multiple styles for call to actions: One primary, a secondary and maybe even a tertiary.

 I always limit primary actions to one per page and they are usually reserved for starting or completing a task.
 Secondary actions are for referencing related content or tasks.
 And tertiary actions are inline body copy links.

 Problems occur when content managers over-use primary call to actions.
 I’ve seen pages with 20 or so primary actions scattered across the page.
 All this does, is weaken their strength, confuse the user, and ultimately damage click-through rates.

 To prevent this, limitations should be in place to ensure their proper usage requirements are met.

 Personally, I tend to limit page depths to no more than three levels.
 Homepage, SEO landing/nav pages, and content pages.
 Clients, however, often add further levels to these content pages if the CMS allows it.
 This is a huge problem when it comes to keeping content organised.

 By disallowing users from creating any more than two or three levels to the CMS menu, clients are then put in a position where they have to think very carefully about how they structure their content.
 This preserves site architecture and prevents users from getting lost or having to click too many times before they find what they're after.

 Looking for a website with a CMS built for long term success?